bootstrapworld/curriculum/lessons/Early-Math/associative-property/langs/en-us/slides.md

 {layout="Investigate"}
 # The Associative Property & Mental Math

-- Now, try @printable-exercise{props-make-comp-easier.adoc} to apply the Associative Property to expressions with more numbers and varying operators.
+- Now, try @printable-exercise{pages/props-make-comp-easier.adoc} to apply the Associative Property to expressions with more numbers and varying operators.
-- Try @printable-exercise{props-make-comp-easier-challenge.adoc} to apply the Associative Property to expressions with fractions and decimals.
+- Try @printable-exercise{pages/props-make-comp-easier-challenge.adoc} to apply the Associative Property to expressions with fractions and decimals.

 ---